sourcejs/Source/docs/base/readme.md

 ## Creating First Spec

 Specs are the main content files in SourceJS engine, in them you define all your component description and UI code for rendered examples.
-Originally we use `*.src` and `*.md` file templates with custom flavoured syntax.
+Originally we use `*.src.html` and `*.md` file templates with custom flavoured syntax.
 It is also possible to configure other technologies for writing Specs using plugins like [Jade](https://github.com/sourcejs/sourcejs-jade).

 We treat Spec files as an interface, you can construct Spec page in many ways following only few simple rules.
 Each Spec folder must contain `info.json` with it's meta information and SourceJS compliant markup file.
 As an essential markup, engine requires only few hooks like `.source_section`, `.source_example` to define content sections and the rest is plain semantic HTML.